usegalaxy-eu/website/_posts/2020-07-19-drs_sars-cov-2-paper.md

 We provide the __first DRS data__ of SARS-CoV-2 in infected human lung epithelial cells, the first (to our knowledge) public available DRS from Europe, and for the first time, replicates :)

-Of course we also offer the data and workflows for you to crunch the data on your own.
+Of course, we also offer the data and workflows for you to crunch the data on your own.

 Take it, analyze it, kill the virus!